RTO/RPO Calculator for Disaster Recovery and Failover Planning

 What is RTO?

-RTO is the target time to restore service after an outage.
+RTO is the target time to restore service after an outage, including detection, decision-making, restore work, and validation.

 What is RPO?

-RPO is the maximum acceptable data loss measured in time.
+RPO is the maximum acceptable data loss measured as a time window before the incident.

 How does replication mode affect RPO?